DavidSchirduan/DavidSchirduan.github.io/_posts/2025-01-17-valley-campaign-writeup.md

 **NIGHT**.
 While riding in the caravan, Gerrick hears someone crying out for help in the woods.
 Gerrick, Madrigal, and Eamon jump out to help.
 Unfortunately, it's a trap, and all three of them are shaken down for gold and equipment.

 Reefer and Red continue riding with the Caravan and stop at The Champion and Blackguard Inn.
 This inn is magically protected by a seal of peace, and no violence can happen within.
-Alyotta Truttle (leader of the Goldthistle Gang) and Knights of the Golden Promise are negotiating a treaty. ♠ The Goldthistle Gang has some influence in Cimbrine City, and is looking for magical artifacts and power.
+Alyotta Truttle {Goldthistle Gang Leader} and Knights of the Golden Promise are negotiating a treaty. ♠ The Goldthistle Gang has some influence in Cimbrine City, and is looking for magical artifacts and power.

 Gerrick, Madrigal, and Eamon catch up to Reefer and Red at the inn.
 Together they ally themselves with the Goldthistle gang and come to an agreement with the Knights of the Golden Promise.
 The Players also make a deal: